Fishponds: Transport

 two railway stations in north Bristol: Henbury and North Filton.
 The latter will be a short distance west of Fishponds.

 Local government

-Fishponds is within the city, county and unitary authority of Bristol.
-Most of it belongs to the Frome Vale council ward, the southern part to the Hillfields ward and the western part to the Eastville ward.
+For elections to Bristol City Council, most of Fishponds is in the Frome Vale electoral ward.
+Southern parts are in the Hillfields ward and western parts are in the Eastville ward.

 Demography

-The outskirts of Fishponds to the south comprise Chester Park and Mayfield Park.
-Fishponds is bordered by five suburbs: Downend, Staple Hill, St. George, Eastville and Stapleton.
+Neighbourhoods in Fishponds include Chester Park and Mayfield Park.
+Fishponds is bordered by Downend, Staple Hill, St. George, Eastville and Stapleton.
 At the 2011 census the Greater Fishponds area had a population of 37,575.

 History

 The area of Fishponds was once covered by the Royal Forest of Kingswood.
 The forest was progressively reduced and developed over the centuries, with Fishponds first recorded as the "Newe Pooles" in 1610, and subsequently "Fish Ponds" by 1734.
 By the 17th century it was a thriving village with numerous stone-built cottages for miners and quarrymen for coal and pennant stone.
 The village grew up around the two pools formed from the old quarries, but both were filled in by 1839.
 However, there is still a fishpond called The Lido in Alcove Road.

 During the mid-to-late 19th century, Fishponds established a large manufacturing industry along Lodge Causeway and Filwood Road.